 Most of the area by the front door is surrounded in flower beds… which makes for very pretty focal points!
 But it does require more effort for sure.

 One front yard garden feature you may remember from the past was this little wooden walkway that leads from my driveway into my front yard.

-It lasted for a GOOD long time, despite me not treating the wood with anything!
+This garden path lasted for a GOOD long time, despite me not protecting the wood with anything!

-But once things deteriorated, I threw a few cement walking stones in its place until I could come up with something creative once again.
+But once the wood eventually broke down, I threw a few cement walking stones in its place until I could come up with some other unique garden pathway once again.

 And of course, over time, things got messy…

 The current situation!

 Welcome to reality.
 LOL

 The spring flowers happily pushed their way up in between the concrete stepping stones any which way they could.
 And weeds competed for space.

 But rather than JUST weed, I decided this was an epic reason to create a NEW reclaimed wood garden pathway with a unique twist… this time it would be garden-themed!